St. Charles Streetcar Line: History

 In 1983, the RTA was created to oversee public transportation in New Orleans.
 It assumed the operations of city bus lines and the St. Charles line from NOPSI, which has since folded into Entergy.

 In 2005, service along the route was suspended due to damage from Hurricane Katrina and the floods from levee breaches.
 The small section from Canal Street to Lee Circle was the first part restored.
 The section continuing up to Napoleon Avenue was re-opened for service on November 11, 2007, and on December 23, 2007, was extended up to Carrollton Avenue, near the line's original terminus in 1833.
 The restoration of the line on the remaining section along Carrollton Avenue to Claiborne Avenue took place on June 22, 2008.

 The St. Charles line was listed by the National Park Service as a National Historic Landmark in 2014.
 This recognizes it as a place that possesses "exceptional value and quality in illustrating or interpreting the heritage of the United States," quoting the announcement from the Department of the Interior.
 It joins the San Francisco cable car system as one of only two moving streetcar National Historic Landmarks.
 (There are other moving landmarks, such as ships and trains.)

-Following a lawsuit over access for wheelchair and other limited mobility patrons, RTA entered into a consent decree in 2017, agreeing to make six stops (each end, as well as Napoleon, Louisiana, Jackson, and a then-undetermined stop near Riverbend) ADA compliant.
+Following a lawsuit over accessibility, RTA entered into a consent decree in 2017, agreeing to make six stops (each end, as well as Napoleon, Louisiana, Jackson, and a then-undetermined stop near Riverbend) accessible.
 At least one wheelchair lift-equipped car was to be added to the line, but the historic Perley Thomas streetcars were not to be modified.

-In 2020, to comply with the 2017 consent decree, RTA renovated three streetcars (and later a fourth) that had originally been built with wheelchair accessible features for Riverfront service, bringing the St. Charles streetcar line into compliance with the 1990 Americans with Disabilities Act (ADA).
+In 2020, to comply with the 2017 consent decree, RTA renovated three streetcars (and later a fourth) that had originally been built with a wheelchair lift and accessible features for Riverfront service, bringing the St. Charles streetcar line into compliance with the Americans with Disabilities Act of 1990 (ADA).
 This included repainting these cars from Riverfront red to the iconic St. Charles line green.
 The cars carry a wheelchair icon on their ends and sides.
 RTA also rebuilt car stops at six major intersections to allow wheelchair access.
-Wheelchair accessible service on the St. Charles line began on December 1, 2020.
+Accessible service on the St. Charles line began on December 1, 2020.

+In May 2024, the Federal Transit Administration awarded RTA $5.5 million to construct additional accessible platforms on the line.

 Operation

 The St. Charles Streetcar line operates 24 hours a day, with frequent service most of the day (7 a.m. to 10 p.m.), with cars coming every nine minutes.
-Cars operate every 18 minutes early morning (before 7 a.m.) and late night (10 p.m. to midnight), with 36 minute intervals in the night owl period (midnight to 6 a.m.).
+Cars operate every 18 minutes early morning (before 7 a.m.) and late night (10 p.m. to midnight), with 36-minute intervals in the night owl period (midnight to 6 a.m.).

-The principal equipment of the line consists of 35 streetcars built in 1923–24 by the Perley Thomas Car Co.
+The principal equipment of the line consists of 35 streetcars built in 1923–24 by the Perley A. Thomas Car Works.
 They have been rebuilt several times during their long service life.
+The line also uses four Perley Thomas replica streetcars equipped with a wheelchair lift.